A few weeks ago, Dr. Ira Rosofsky published his Top 10 Late Bloomers of All Time. To qualify,

 6. Melchora Aquino de Ramos.
 A brave 84-year-old shopkeeper turned freedom fighter.

 7. Tony Randall.
 Fathered his first child at age 76.
-He does look like a happy fella.

 8. Alexander Fleming.
 Accidently discovered penicillin at age 47 and won the Nobel Prize at age 64.
 A fascinating story, but I’m not sure he qualifies as a late bloomer — he worked as a bacteriologist from his 20s on.